Bridgewater leads Saints past Bucs

-Tampa Bay finished with 252 total yards and Jameis Winston completed 15 of 27 for 204 yards and was sacked six times.
-On the first possession of the second half, Bridegwater connected with Thomas for a 42-yard gain before he found Ginn for a 33-yard touchdown and a 24-10 lead.
+Tampa Bay finished with 252 total yards, and Jameis Winston completed 15 of 27 passes for 204 yards and was sacked six times.
+On the first possession of the second half, Bridgewater connected with Thomas for a 42-yard gain before he found Ginn for a 33-yard touchdown and a 24-10 lead.

-The Buccaneers responded with a 17-play, 70-yard drive that ended with a 2-yard touchdown run by Peyton Barber.
-That cut the Saints lead to 24-17 after three quarters.
-New Orleans drove 91 yards in 13 plays, the last of which was a 12-yard touchdown pass from Bridgewater to Thomas with 10:42 left in the game.
+The Buccaneers responded with a 17-play, 75-yard drive that ended with a 2-yard touchdown run by Peyton Barber.
+That cut the Saints lead to 24-17.
+New Orleans drove 91 yards in 13 plays, the last of which was a 12-yard touchdown pass from Bridgewater to Thomas with 10:37 left in the game.

 Winston threw a 26-yard touchdown pass to Chris Godwin with 13 seconds left.
 The Saints scored first on Wil Lutz's 29-yard field goal before Winston's 26-yard touchdown pass to Godwin gave the Buccaneers a 7-3 lead at the end of the first quarter.